 The course aims to provide you with enough knowledge, experience and confidence to enable you to keep your own bees.
 The course is made up of 8 sessions.

 This is a more in-depth initiation into the world of beekeeping compared to the Taster Day.

 Beekeeping although fun and fascinating is also a serious undertaking that should be approached responsibly, much in the same way as taking on any other livestock or pets.

 The Beginner's Main Course continues on from the Beginners' Introduction Course and participants are expected to have attended the Introduction Course.
 The course comprises a further 5 sessions most of which are held at the Association training apiary.
 One or more sessions may involve going on a Bee Safari (visiting a number of the beginners' apiaries) or visiting another member's apiary for variety.

-It is necessary to register for these courses by completing the Application Form which can also be found on this site (click here for a link).
+It is necessary to register for these courses on this site (click here for a link).